APA Format Paper: Step-by-Step Guide (With Free Template)

 Course number and name.
 For example: “PSY 301: Research Methods in Psychology.”

 Instructor name.
-Use the format your instructor prefers (Dr. Smith, Professor Smith, etc.).
+Use the format your instructor prefers.

 The title page has no heading labeled “Title Page.”
-It has no salutation.
-It has no abstract or body text.
-It is just these elements, centered, double-spaced, and nothing else.
+No salutation.
+No abstract or body text.
+Just these elements, centered, double-spaced.

 Abstract (Usually Optional for Students)#